 In your response to the review, ask them to email you or give you a call to discuss things further.
-A person’s tone can be lost online, and it’s much easier to resolve an issue in private without others getting involved.
+Your tone can be lost online, and resolving an issue in private without others getting involved is much easier.

-After speaking to the customer and reaching a resolution, follow up with them and ensure they’re happy.
+After speaking to the customer and reaching a resolution, follow up and ensure they’re happy.

 If the answer is yes, ask if they’d consider updating their review to reflect the updated situation.